ESSENTIALS2™

 WHAT YOU GAIN:

-Groundwork Mastery: preparing horses in three gaits with rhythm, balance and mental readiness before mounting
+Groundwork Mastery: preparing the horse in all three gaits with rhythm, balance and mental readiness before mounting

-Equipment Competence: understanding saddle fitting, recognising proper tack and handling equipment with confidence and care
+Equipment Competence: understanding saddle fitting, recognising appropriate tack and managing equipment with care and responsibility

-Independent Seat: developing balance and stability in the saddle without relying on reins or legs for security
+Independent Seat: developing balance and stability in the saddle without reliance on the reins or excessive use of the legs

 Clear Communication: learning the correct aid sequence and applying it with precision at walk and trot